InnerSourceCommons/ispo-working-group/docs/slides/innersource-summit.md

 * InnerSource responsibilities in an Open Source Program Office (OSPO)
 * Platform Engineering Teams
-* Other centralized groups such as Enterprice Architecture
+* Other centralized groups such as Enterprise Architecture
 <!-- KEY MESSAGE 3:  -->

 ---